Ay-aron24/Career-Track-Analysis/README.md

 # Insights Deep Dive
-### Number of Enrollments:
+### Total Number of Enrollments:

-* **August registered the most enrollments in all three career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **August registered the most enrollments in all three career tracks while October registered the least enrollments in all three career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

+* **Data analyst had the most enrollments followed by Data Science and Business Analyst from January 2022 to October 2022.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

+[Visualization specific to category 1]

+### Trends of Number of Enrollments:

 * **Months before and after August had the highest increase and decrease of number of enrollments respectively.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **October registered the least enrollments in all three career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Months before and after August had the highest increase and decrease of number of enrollments respectively.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 1]

-### Percentage of Career Tracks Completed:
+### Percentage of Career Tracks Completed and Trends:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **August had the highest percentage of completion for all 3 career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Months before and after August had the highest increase and decrease of percentage of completion respectively for all 3 career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **September had the lowest percentage of completion for all 3 career tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 [Visualization specific to category 2]

-### Category 3:
+### Time for Completion and Trends:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Students consistently required between 91 and 365 days to complete a career track for all 3 tracks.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.